Halloween Pet Safety Tips

 How do you handle an anxious dog on Halloween?

-If you have a pet that gets anxious from loud noises and strangers, you could also use short-term medications to reduce their anxiety levels.
+In addition to these tips, if you have a pet that gets anxious from loud noises and strangers, you could also use short-term medications to reduce their anxiety levels.
 Talk to your vet about your options on Halloween.
 In many cases, they will prescribe the same medications they do for Fourth of July fireworks that cause anxiety in pets.

 Are costumes safe for pets?